What this guide covers

 How it works

-Clients are the main commercial record.
-Sites are subordinate locations under that client.
-Start with the client, then add the sites that belong to them.
+Clients are your customer records.
+Sites are the locations linked to that customer.
+Start with the client, then add the sites under them.

-Keep access detail where the team will expect it.
-Client notes act as the default, while a site can override them when a location needs its own instructions.
+Keep access notes where the team will expect to find them.
+Client notes work as the default, and a site can have its own note if needed.

 Common workflows